gunharth/stylodesign/content/collections/slides/contact_01.md

         content:
           -
             type: text
-            text: 'We find that being approachable is just as important as being creative.
-If you’re interested in talking to us about a new project or want to find out more about what we can do for your business please get in touch.'
+            text: 'If you’re interested in talking to us about a new project, want to discuss our portfolio or find out more about what we can do for your business please get in touch.'
           -
             type: hard_break
           -